 He received his B.A. and Ph.D. in anthropology from Columbia University (and an M.A. in social relations from Johns Hopkins).
 His research interests include the ways scientists and ordinary people categorize and reason about nature, on the cognitive and evolutionary psychology of religion, and on the limits of rational choice in political and cultural conflict.

 His publications include Cognitive Foundations of Natural History: Towards an Anthropology of Science (Cambridge Univ.
 Press), In Gods We Trust: The Evolutionary Landscape of Religion (Oxford Univ.
-Press), The Native Mind and the Cultural Construction of Nature (MIT Press), and Talking to the Enemy: Violent Extremism, Sacred Values, and What It Means to be Human (Penguin), and L'Etat islamique est une révolution (Les liens qui libèrent, Paris).
+Press), The Native Mind and the Cultural Construction of Nature (MIT Press), Talking to the Enemy: Violent Extremism, Sacred Values, and What It Means to be Human (Penguin), and L'Etat islamique est une révolution (Les liens qui libèrent, Paris).